Upsilon Aquarii

-Upsilon Aquarii, Latinized from υ Aquarii, is the Bayer designation for a binary star system in the equatorial constellation of Aquarius.
-It is visible to the naked eye as a faint star with an apparent visual magnitude of 5.21.
+Upsilon Aquarii is a binary star system in the equatorial constellation of Aquarius.
+Its name is a Bayer designation that is Latinized from υ Aquarii, and abbreviated Upsilon Aqr or υ Aqr.
+This star is faintly visible to the naked eye with an apparent visual magnitude of 5.21.
 Parallax measurements give a distance estimate of 75.1 ly from Earth.
 This is a high proper-motion star that is drifting closer to the Sun with a radial velocity of –2.3 km/s.
-It is part of the Hercules-Lyra association.
+It is part of the Hercules-Lyra association of co-moving stars.

-The primary component is an F-type main sequence star with a stellar classification of F7 V. It is less than a billion years old and is spinning with a projected rotational velocity of 35 km/s.
-The star has 1.4 times the mass of the Sun and 1.5 times the Sun's radius.
-It is radiating 3.6 times the Sun's luminosity from its photosphere at an effective temperature of 6,597 K, giving it the yellow-white hue of an F-type star.
+The primary component is an F-type main sequence star with a stellar classification of F7 V. Age estimates range from 250 million to 1.7 billion years old, and it is spinning with a projected rotational velocity of 35 km/s.
+The star has 1.32 times the mass of the Sun and 1.45 times the Sun's radius.
+It is radiating 3.6 times the Sun's luminosity from its photosphere at an effective temperature of 6,606 K, giving it the yellow-white hue of an F-type star.

 The star displays an excess of near infrared radiation, suggesting it has a circumstellar disk of dusty debris.
 This disk has a mean temperature of 75±17 K and is orbiting at an estimated radius of 84±41 AU.
 A faint stellar companion was detected in 2007 at the Gemini Observatory, with a separation of 6.09±0.03 arcsecond from the primary.
 This is equivalent to a physical projected separation of 139 AU, which yields an estimated orbital period of ~486000 days.
 The debris disk is orbiting close to the dynamically unstable region of this system.

+As of 2024, the NASA Exoplanet Exploration Program has deemed this star one of the "most accessible to survey for potentially habitable exoplanets with the Habitable Worlds Observatory".